Our prospects often ask us if Clinked is a CRM. It’s a great - and fair - question.

 A CRM is mainly used as a central environment to pull in all of the data about your prospective clients and those who convert to clients.
 This includes records of interactions with these prospects, information about their company such as revenue, number of employees and contact details, and a profile of their website and social media.

 Advanced CRMs can offer additional functionality such as interaction tracking (i.e. email tracking plug-ins, phone tracking, campaign tracking), properties for contacts, companies and deals, and detailed reporting to analyse the sales pipeline.
 In addition, CRMs can offer add-on packages to meet business needs such as email marketing, social media integration, landing page creation, and blog hosting.
+For instance, Nonprofit CRM like Virtuous provides a comprehensive suite of tools designed for nonprofit management, enhancing the capabilities of traditional CRM systems.

 Many cloud-based CRMs (i.e. not on-premise or computer-specific) offer integrations with other cloud-based SaaS products directly or using integrator solutions such as Zapier.